-Healthier and happier employees working in a bullying-free environment are expected to be more productive and their contribution to enhanced organizational performance would be more valuable.
+Employees working in a bullying-free environment are expected to be more productive and their contribution to enhance organizational performance would be more valuable.
 Therefore, this study concentrated on investigating the effect of workplace bullying on job performance and identifying the moderating role of workplace social support in this relationship.
 To the best of our knowledge, this study is the first to examine workplace social support as a moderator to cope with workplace bullying for those who experience it.